emmabostian/fem-design-systems/docs/foundations-of-design.md

 Let's head back to our Figma project and create a new page called Typography.

-Press 'A' to add a new dartboard and name it 'Type Scale'.
+Press 'A' to add a new artboard and name it 'Type Scale'.

 Head to the [Google fonts website](https://fonts.google.com/) and find a font family for your design system.